lbirts/availability-calendar/README.md

 npm run start
 ```

-You can click and linear drag in the squares to update the availability
+You can click and linear drag in the cells to update the availability

+Use `npm run cypress` to run cypress tests, be sure the server has already started

+se `npm test` to run unit tests